 @push.rocks/smartexpect

-manage expectations in code
+Manage expectations in code with precise, readable assertions

 Install